openvax/vaxrank/README.md

 # vaxrank

-Mutant peptide ranking for personalized cancer vacines
+Mutant peptide ranking for personalized cancer vaccines.

+Note that this package depends on wkhtmltopdf, which you can install (on a mac) like so: brew install Caskroom/cask/wkhtmltopdf